atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- Used to open and close single and double doors, garage doors, window shutters, wooden shop front, prison cell gates, chainlink fence gate, ladder hatches and high external gates
+- They can be used to open and close single and double doors, garage doors, window shutters, wooden shop front, prison cell gates, chainlink fence gate, ladder hatches and high external gates.
-- Place the controller within about 1 meter of the door model to be able to pair
+- Place the controller within 1 meter of the door model to be able to pair them.
-- After placing the door and controller, pair them together by looking at the controller and press E. If successful, the bottom green light will turn on.
+- After placing the door and controller, pair them together by looking at the controller and press Use(`E`).
+If successful, the bottom green light will turn on.
-- The door must be unlocked to pair with the controller
+- The door must be unlocked to pair with the controller.

 ---